tapis-project/camera-traps/README.md

 ## Release Procedures

-When development on a new release begins a launch configuration is created in the new release's own [releases](https://github.com/tapis-project/camera-traps/tree/main/releases) subdirectory.
-When development completes and the final version of the release's images are pushed to docker hub, we tag those images with the release number and with the "latest" tag.
+When development on a new release begins, create a new branch.
+If you would to test your changes, merge into the dev branch.
+This will trigger the building of docker images with the latest tag and a [suite of tests](https://github.com/ICICLE-ai/ml_workbench_test_suite).
+When development completes and the final version of the release's images are pushed to docker hub, we tag those images with the release number.

 To be able to rebuild a release at anytime, we also tag the release's source code in github.
 The tag is the same as the release version number.
 Once confident that the tagged code is stable, release tags can be protected using github [tag protection](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/configuring-tag-protection-rules).